Leticia-SS/Feedback-App/README.md

 # React Fundamentals

-Welcome to the React Fundamentals repository!
-This repository contains a collection of study materials and resources designed to help you understand and master the basics of React.

 This repository is a personal collection of study materials related to React.
 It includes various resources such as tutorials, documentation, and example projects.
 The goal is to provide a comprehensive guide to learning React for personal use and improvement.

 ### Tutorials